dlinnemeyer/.vim/README.md

 A ton in here.
 Let's start with ]b and [b for :bn and :bp

+#### DbExt

+:DBSetOption dbname=cc

+:Sel/Select (finish typing the rest of a select statement to get results in new window) :Sql (type a sql command, get results)
+:SqlX (type a sql command, prompt for LIMIT, get results) :Desc (prompts for table name, displays describe results)

 ### Functions in .vimrc

 * Shell [any shell command] - shows output of command in new window